9t8/quantum_kidney/README.md

 ## Inspiration

 We were looking into applications of linear programming and found kidney donation chain optimization in a textbook.
+There hasn't been any interest in using quantum computing for this problem, so we decided to look into it.

 ## What it does